 Consider the source

 One recent attack came from Department 13, a company that sells a $340,000 drone detection system with a $44,000 annual maintenance fee.
 Department 13 saw its stock price fall 20% to a 21-month low after DJI announced AeroScope.
-(DJI has not set a price for AeroScope, but it is expected to be less than $5,000.)
+(This post has been updated to note that DJI has not publicly disclosed pricing for mobile or stationary AeroScope units.)

 DJI AeroScope uses the existing communications radio equipment onboard drones to provide a reliable way for authorities to identify and monitor airborne drones, especially near sensitive locations or places that may raise safety concerns such as airports.
 The solution acts like an “electronic license plate for drones” and helps to ensure drones remain a safe, secure and a beneficial addition to our airspace.